 Cell and Tissue Culture

-Many of our projects also use mammalian cell culture techniques either as the primary model for experiments or to supplement other findings in yeast or mice.
+Many Dent lab projects also use mammalian cell culture techniques either as the primary model for experiments or to supplement other findings in yeast or mice.
 Working with these cell lines involves transfection, siRNA, chromatin immunoprecipitation and biochemical approaches to define the functions and mechanisms of regulation of histone-modifying enzymes.

-We have identified two histone H2B deubiquitinating enzymes important for tumor growth.
-We identified USP51 and USP27X as close homologs of USP22, which is overexpressed in highly aggressive cancers.
-Further, we demonstrated that ATXN7L3 and ENY2 act as master regulators of USP51 and USP27X to regulate both cell proliferation and xenograft tumor growth.
+The lab has identified two histone H2B deubiquitinating enzymes important for tumor growth: USP51 and USP27X.
+These enzymes were identified as close homologs of USP22, which is overexpressed in highly aggressive cancers.
+The lab demonstrated that ATXN7L3 and ENY2 act as master regulators of USP51 and USP27X to regulate both cell proliferation and xenograft tumor growth.
 Mol Cell.
 2016.
 62(4):558-71.